FEMA Declared Disaster South Carolina

 FEMA Alert

-FEMA issued a Presidential Major Disaster Declaration for areas in Texas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020 and continuing.
+FEMA issued a Presidential Major Disaster Declaration for areas in Tennessee affected by severe storms, tornadoes, straight-line winds and flooding that took place April 12-13, 2020.

 Additional Resources